vikas-movva/Obsidian/Comp-Sci Learning/Fast.ai/Lesson 5 - From-scratch model.md

         [-14.8128,   0.0000,   0.0000,  -0.4905,  -0.2632,  -0.0000,   0.0000,   0.0000,   0.2799,  -0.0000,   0.2103,   0.0000]])
 ```

-From the above output we can see that the first value in every row has a much higher value than the rest of the values.
-If you look back at the data you can see that this column is the age column.
-While this may not be a big problem it is not ideal and can be fixed by simply dividing all the values in the column with whatever the max value is.
+From the above output, we can see that the first value in every row has a much higher value than the rest of the values.
+If you look back at the data, you can see that this column is the age column.
+While this may not be a big problem, it is not ideal and can be fixed by simply dividing all the values in the column by whatever the max value is.
 ```python
 vals, indices = t_indep.max(dim=0) # dim=0 is specifying which column to get the max of t_indep = t_indep / vals
 ```

-Now lets take another look
+Now let's take another look
 ```python
 t_indep*coeffs
 ```